NodeSchoolSF/interview-prep/02_the_interview_process.md

 Many companies will now do a remote coding challenge where they give you a question, and you code it up in a collaborative editor like [CoderPad](https://coderpad.io/) (which can run your code) or [CodePen](https://codepen.io) (for front-end stuff).
 You'll ideally be able to explain your thought process as you're coding.

-Here's a recording of a real technical phone screen which shows how the process works and how a candidate might think out loud (first 9 minutes): https://www.youtube.com/watch?v=HWW-jA6YjHk
+Here are a few recordings of realistic technical phone screens which shows how the process works and how candidates think out loud:

+* [Missing item list difference with an Airbnb engineer](https://www.youtube.com/watch?v=cdCeU8DJvPM) - very good candidate who communicates clearly
+* [Coin change problem with a Google engineer](https://www.youtube.com/watch?v=HWW-jA6YjHk) - first 9 minutes are useful for seeing how candidate solves the naive version of the problem cleanly, and talks about big-O time complexity

 Possible examples of questions you might see: